 Work in busy departments in a local hospitals alongside the medical team treat, diagnose and asses unwell patients from the local community.
-Teach, advise, lead multidisciplinary teams, run clinics or work alongside local specialists.
+Teach, advise, help lead multidisciplinary teams, run clinics or work alongside local specialists.
 See more for our specialised programs in Obstetrics, Emergency Trauma & Surgery below.

 ABOUT THIS PLACEMENT